Recovering After

-Most surgery is relatively pain-free, requiring oral medications for pain relief.
-If the procedure is one where we anticipate a greater level of discomfort, you will additionally be be given intravenous pain relief which may be controlled by you or given on a regular basis by our nursing staff.
+Any pain or discomfort following most surgery usually requires oral medications for adequate pain relief.
+If the procedure is one where we anticipate a greater level of discomfort, you will additionally be given intravenous pain relief which may be controlled by you or given on a regular basis by our nursing staff.
 This is weaned off as quickly as appropriate to ensure that you can go home pain-free or controlled well with oral medications.

 For most procedures you will be given antibiotics during your stay in hospital and you will go home on a course of antibiotics to help prevent infections.